profullstack/transcoder/README.md

 - Customizable encoding options
 - Smart Presets for popular platforms (Instagram, YouTube, Twitter, etc.)
 - Thumbnail Generation at specified intervals or timestamps
+- Batch processing of multiple files with a fancy terminal UI
 - No file storage - just passes through to FFmpeg
 - Lightweight with minimal dependencies